Vic-Warden/Digital-Life-Hipper-Monitoring/docs/learning/journalVictor.md

 # Learning Journal
 This file contains the learning journal with the learning story's of Victor.

+22/05

+I don't have a great deal of Python knowledge, so when I was assigned to the user story dealing with device filtering to make sure everything worked, I was a bit skeptical about how I was going to solve the problem.
+I was a bit skeptical about how I was going to solve the problem, but I was lucky that Mike had already done this for his device, so I was able to learn how to do it from his code

 14/05

 Today I learned how to write a POA, even though I didn't know what it was.
 By doing my research, I learned how to create one